-Level Marks Description 7-8 • Knowledge of family therapy as a treatment for schizophrenia is accurate with some detail.
+Level Marks Description 7-8 Knowledge of family therapy as a treatment for schizophrenia is accurate with some detail.
 Discussion is thorough and effective.
-4 • Minor detail and/or expansion of argument is sometimes lacking. • The answer is clear, coherent, and focused.
+4 Minor detail and/or expansion of argument is sometimes lacking.
+The answer is clear, coherent, and focused.
 Specialist terminology is used effectively.

-0 No relevant content.
-1 1-2 Knowledge of family therapy as a treatment for schizophrenia is very limited.
-Discussion is limited, poorly focused, or absent.
-The answer as a whole lacks clarity, has many inaccuracies, and is poorly organised.
-Specialist terminology is either absent or inappropriately used.
-2 3-4 Limited knowledge of family therapy as a treatment for schizophrenia is present.
+5-6 Knowledge of family therapy as a treatment for schizophrenia is present but there are occasional inaccuracies or omissions.
+3 Discussion is mostly effective.
+The answer is mostly clear and organised but occasionally lacks focus.
+Specialist terminology is used appropriately.
+3-4 Limited knowledge of family therapy as a treatment for schizophrenia is present.
 Focus is mainly on description.
-Any discussion is of limited effectiveness.
+2 Any discussion is of limited effectiveness.
 The answer lacks clarity, accuracy, and organisation in places.
 Specialist terminology is used inappropriately on occasions.
-3 5-6 Knowledge of family therapy as a treatment for schizophrenia is present but there are occasional inaccuracies or omissions.
-Discussion is mostly effective.
-The answer is mostly clear and organised but occasionally lacks focus.
-Specialist terminology is used appropriately.
+1-2 Knowledge of family therapy as a treatment for schizophrenia is very limited.
+1 Discussion is limited, poorly focused, or absent.
+The answer as a whole lacks clarity, has many inaccuracies, and is poorly organised.
+Specialist terminology is either absent or inappropriately used.
+0 No relevant content.

-- The aim of family therapy is to prevent relapse of SCZ. - Family therapy should be offered when a person with SCZ is in contact or lives with family members. - Parents, siblings, and partners attend at least 10 therapy sessions between 3 and 12 months and are educated about SCZ. - To help reduce the level of expressed emotions, the family find ways to support the person with SCZ and try to resolve practical problems. - It's beneficial if the person with SCZ is included in therapy sessions because being active in the treatment helps them overcome any paranoid suspicions. - Family therapy improves relationships within the household because family members are encouraged to listen to each other and provide solutions that suit everyone. - Improved communication reduces expressive emotion in the home, which helps prevent relapse.
+- The aim of family therapy is to prevent relapse of SCZ. - Family therapy should be offered when a person with SCZ is in contact or lives with family members. - Parents, siblings, and partners attend at least 10 therapy sessions between 3 and 12 months and are educated about SCZ. - To help reduce the level of expressed emotions, the family find ways to support the person with SCZ and try to resolve practical problems.

+- It's beneficial if the person with SCZ is included in therapy sessions because being active in the treatment helps them overcome any paranoid suspicions. - Family therapy improves relationships within the household because family members are encouraged to listen to each other and provide solutions that suit everyone. - Improved communication reduces expressive emotion in the home, which helps prevent relapse.